venkywarriors/Generic-functions-Selenium-java/AdvSelenium.md

 <strong>lazy initialization:</strong> AjaxElementLocatorFactory is a lazy load concept in Page Factory.
 This is used to identify web elements only when they are used in any operation or activity.
 The timeout of a web element can be assigned to the object class with the help of the AjaxElementLocatorFactory.
  <br><strong>'How’ </strong> is a class and it has static variables like ID, XPATH, CLASSNAME, LINKTEXT, etc. <br>
 <strong>‘using’ </strong> – To assign a value to a static variable.<br>
-<strong>We should also understand that POM follows OOPS principles.</strong>
-1) WebElements are declared as private member variables (Data Hiding).
-2) Binding WebElements with corresponding methods (Encapsulation).
 ```
 @FindBy(how = How.ID, using="EmailAddress")
 WebElement Email;